 In Lucca, they don´t ask for payment until you finish your coffee and ready to leave the café.
 Lucchese trust people

 LUCCA, ITALY: Tuscany is the most glorious corner of Italy and before I came here I was told it´s something about the city of Lucca.
-About the historic city inside three circles of city walls, the first wall built around 200 BC, with some serious Roman gates into the city.
+About the historic city inside three circles of city walls, the first wall built around 200 BC.
+And some serious Roman gates inside the walls..

 The last city wall forms a four kilometres ring of trees, a green space with species that change colours with the seasons.
-The green walls are perfect for a walk and a panoramic point, with churches and towers of Lucca on one side and the Alps on the horizon.
+The green walls are perfect for a walk and a panoramic point.
+Watching churches and towers of Lucca on one side and the Alps on the horizon.
 No wonder Lucca has become a trendy visiting point for those on tour of Tuscany.

 The true beauty of the city

-History and culture.
-I´m here to learn all about the locals, history and the culture, I will explore Lucca through the gastronomy – the foody way.
-To pick up some advice how to make tasty Italian food, such as how-to making pasta sauce – keeping back a little of the pasta water and adding it to the sauce, to make it delicious, it really makes all the difference.
-Lucca has a collection of kitchens and many chefs protect the gastronomic tradition typical of this city, or simply rediscover ancient flavors and serve them in a modern way.
+I´m here to learn all about the locals, history and the culture.
+I will explore Lucca through the gastronomy – the foody way.
+To pick up some advice how to make tasty Italian food, such as making a perfect pasta sauce.
+Keeping back a little of the biling water adding it to the sauce, to make it delicious.
+It really makes all the difference.
+Lucca has a collection of kitchens and many chefs protect the gastronomic tradition typical of this city.
+Some simply rediscover ancient flavors and serve with a modern touch.

 Every little town has its food speciality